techascent/tech.datatype/docs/02-base-concepts.md

 The rules of the return type of the operation are applied in order as follows:

-1. If any of the arguments are iterable, an iterable is returned.
+1. If any of the arguments are iterable, an iterable is returned
-2. If any are readers, a reader is returned.
+2. If any are readers, a reader is returned
-3. A scalar is returned.
+3. A scalar is returned

 These rules are setup to give the most flexibility possible to downstream operations